ppoojariconfluent/real-time-insurance/README.md

     - Where is it going?
     - Where, when, and how was it transformed?

-In our use case, the stream lineage appears as follows: we utilize a Python script to generate events that are sent to the demo_car topic.
-These events are then aggregated on the stream with the assistance of a Ksqldb , where the insurance premium is calculated.
+In our use case, the stream lineage appears as follows: we utilize a Python script to generate events that are sent to the quote_requests topic.
+Then we use KSQLDB to create streams for calculating the premium quotes in real-time.

 <div align="center">